 Applicants to the joint law-public health degree/certificate program may apply for admission to GWSPH at or after the time they apply to the GW Law School.
 JD candidates who do not apply concurrently to the Law School and GWSPH are encouraged to file the MPH or Certificate application by the spring semester of their first year of law school.
 LLM candidates are encouraged to apply to GWSPH at the time they apply to the Law School or during their first semester on campus.

 Applicants to the joint law-public health program must complete the application processes for both the GW Law School (JD or LLM) and for the Milken Institute School of Public Health (MPH or Certificate).
 Admission to the joint degree program requires admissions acceptances from both Schools.
 Applicants who are accepted by one School but not the other are free to enroll in the School to which they have been accepted.

 Tuition and Fees

 Milken Institute School of Public Health (SPH) coursework taken while enrolled as a full- or part-time JD or LLM candidate is charged at the Law School tuition rate.
 The SPH tuition and fees rate are charged for semesters when no Law School courses are taken, including summers.
 Lawyers pay the SPH tuition and fees rate.

 The MPH degree consists of 45 credits.
 There are 15 residential MPH program disciplines.
 The MPH degree includes a required, supervised Practicum.
-Because eight of these credits may be cross-credited from the Law School, JD and LLM students need only complete 37 credits of coursework in the GWSPH to earn the MPH degree.
+Because eight of these credits will be cross-credited from the Law School, JD and LLM students need to complete 37 credits of coursework in the GWSPH to earn the MPH degree.
 MPH core coursework is required and cannot be substituted with Law school coursework.